HelpBot Assistant

 The Grid component provides built-in support for sorting data-bound columns in ascending or descending order.
 To enable sorting in the grid, set the allowSorting property to true.

-To sort a particular column in the grid, click on its column header.
-Each time you click the header, the order of the column will switch between Ascending and Descending.
+Sorting a particular column is accomplished by clicking on its column header.
+Each click on the header toggles the sort order between Ascending and Descending.

-To use the sorting feature, you need to inject the SortService in the provider section of AppModule.
+To use the sorting feature, inject the SortService to the providers array.

 import { Component, OnInit } from '@angular/core';